PowerSync/TNW_Salesforce/README.md

 * [Additional troubleshooting articles](https://technweb.atlassian.net/wiki/spaces/IWS/pages/57671700/How+To+M2+SF) are available as well.

 ## Contribute to this module
-Feel free to Fork and contrinute to this module and create a pull request so we will merge your changes to `develop` branch.
+Feel free to Fork and contribute to this module and create a pull request, so we will merge your changes to `develop` branch.

 ## Features
 * Customer sync